wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 You'll learn in minimum time because I've spent a lot of time on <strong>sequencing</strong> your learning and on <strong>time-saving automation</strong>.

-The focus of this course is on helping you to confidently <strong>contribute to open source</strong>, using techniques and utilities that top professionls use.
+The focus of this course is on helping you to confidently <strong>contribute to open source</strong>, using techniques and utilities that top professionals use.

 This means we often use commands to <strong>verify status</strong> after key steps.
 Verification steps are part of bash scripts I've created so that you can tell, on your own, whether you're typed incorrectly or whether there's some issue with the system.
 Having a script means you can change something to see how it affects the whole workflow.
 The scripts are a very unique aspect that I haven't seen elsewhere.

 Another special aspect of this course are the <strong>keyboard shortcuts</strong> pros use to boost their efficiency.
-At the end of each segment we review key learnings to make sure you have mastered each skill.
+At the end of each segment, we review key learnings to make sure you have mastered each skill.

 In this tutorial, we also learn how to recover from mistakes right after we try each command.